If you’re a photographer and traveler with similar skills and interests, let’s team up! I am open to an opportunity to meet you and your friends.

 Spending time in a bush ★★★★☆

 What I mean here is hide photography.
-Of course, the star rating depends on the quality of your hide.
 I probably wouldn’t be able to do that for days on end, but if there’s a chance of a great animal shot, I am definitely up for devoting it a couple of hours.
+I strongly prefer to “crawl up” and hide myself (as opposed to using existing commercial hides).

 Torres Del Paine, Chile ★★★★★